brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ## Executing The Migration

 We are now ready to begin the migration process.
-Migrating from v2.x to v3.x of the AzureRM provider consists of the following steps:
+Migrating from v2.x to v3.x of the Azure Provider consists of the following steps:

 1. Performing a backup of your state file.
-2. Updating the configuration to point to the newest version of the AzureRM provider and re-initializing the lock file.
+2. Updating the configuration to point to the newest version of the Azure Provider and re-initializing the lock file.
 3. Upgrading each of the deprecated resource definitions.
 4. Updating the state file to map the new resource definitions to the existing infrastructure.